UKHomeOffice/evisa-find-my-reference/README.md

 ## Description

-- The service allows the user to make a request as the applicant themselve, or by someone who is helping the applicant, or by the applicant's legal representative.
+- The service allows the user to make a request as the applicant themselves, or by someone who is helping the applicant, or by the applicant's legal representative.
 - The form facilitates the upload of required documents, such as the applicant's photo.
 - The user is able to review all the answers provided to confirm their details prior to submission.
 - Once the application is submitted, automated notifications are sent to the business/employee and the user.